Surname Entry

 Earliest Known Regions and Historical Context

 McKinnon is especially associated with Mull, Skye, and Hebridean contexts.
-It belongs to the Gaelic surname world shaped by island communities, clan networks, and relationships with larger Highland powers.
+It belongs to the Gaelic surname world shaped by island communities, clan networks, estate relationships, sea routes, and connections with larger Highland powers.
+Western Scotland was not only a set of isolated islands; it was a connected maritime region where families, tenants, soldiers, ministers, traders, and emigrants moved between islands and mainland districts.

 Geographic Distribution